-The radial arm maze is test for (spatial) learning and memory that allows for several sophisticated test protocols.
-For examples, animals might be learning the location of a food reward in one of the arms by relying on cues inside or outside the maze, or they might be memorizing which turns to take from their starting point.
+The radial arm maze is a test for spatial, working, and reference learning and memory in rats and mice and allows for several sophisticated test protocols.
+For examples, animals might be learning the location of a food reward in one of the arms by relying on cues inside or outside the maze, or memorizing which turns to take from their starting point.

 When investigating working memory, all arms are usually provided with a reward and the animal should visit each arm only once.
 When used for assessing reference memory, only some of the arms contain a reward and the animal should only visit those baited arms.
 Visits to an arm more than once or visits to non-baited arms count as working memory errors or reference memory errors, respectively.